kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-nest-wallet.md

 Next to it will be another box.
-In it, type a password to protect your wallet.
+In it, type a password to protect your wallet, and then confirm it.

  You will need to enter it every time you open the wallet.
-Make sure to choose a strong one! *There is no confirmation, type it carefully!*
+Make sure to choose a strong one!

 Once done, press `CREATE`.